If you are not Italian, chances are that you don’t know what polenta is let alone what to do with it.

 Polenta is basically rustic cornmeal and has a vibrant yellow colour.
 It contains vitamin B1, also known as thiamin, folate, vitamin C, phosphorus, manganese and vitamin B5, also known as pantothenic acid.
 If that doesn’t convince you to try it, I don’t know what will.

 The taste itself can be rather bland and boring but this is where you decadently add a lashing of butter to make it roll on your tongue, honey for sweetness, and seeds for interesting crunch and nuttiness.
 As you can see in the photo I like my porridge to be of a thicker consistency but there is nothing stopping you from making yours runnier.
+Lastly, don’t forget to buy some Merchants Gourmet Polenta.
 Have fun!